ausaja2516/ausaja2516/README.md

 ### Thanks for checking out my profile

 i'm a student of Software Engineer aiming to be a full stack developer.
-A bit late in building projects and making and showing to social profiles but i guess ill be ok
+A bit late in building projects and showing to social profiles but i guess ill be ok

 - 🔭 I’m currently working to make my frontend skills better